 You hire an agent, spending time and energy getting your home ready for the open market.
 Then, when your house is ready to officially go up for sale.
 Nothing happens.
-Anyone selling a property expects 2 specific things to happen: 1) sell quickly, and 2) maximize return on investment.
+Anyone selling a property expects 2 specific things to happen: Sell Quickly, and Maximize Return on Investment.
 Sometimes both objectives are met, which is great.
 But sometimes neither is met, which is one of the most frustrating experiences a homeowner can face.
 If you’ve put your home on the market and failed to close on a sale, there’s good news for you: Listings that expire without a sale typically do so for one of just a few reasons.
 Here’s a look at 5 of the most common reasons why homes fail to sell.

 Reason #1: High Pricing